 Each year over 95% of students apply to university.
 Many submit successful applications to Oxbridge and other are offered places at prestigious universities on highly competitive courses.
 A large number of our students apply for medicine, dentistry and veterinary science as well as a range of courses depending on their interests and academic ability.

-For a breakdown of our A level and AS level results, subject by subject, visit the A level Results page of the website.
+For further information about our A level results, visit the A level Results page of the website.

 Each year a significant number of our Year 12 students join us from other local schools.
-Current students say that they like the intimate nature of the environment where they feel welcome, are known personally and treated as adults.
+Current students say that they like the diverse and welcoming Sixth Form community where they are known personally and treated as adults.
 They also like the positive relationships with staff and the college-type environment within a school setting.

 Our students are highly motivated, energetic, enthusiastic and active.
 As a result the vast majority participate in some form of extra-curricular activity, either in within school or away from school, often visiting local primary schools, special needs schools or work experience at a variety of local businesses.

-Many of the clubs and activities are organised by the students themselves including, Young Enterprise, Drama Club which contributes to an annual Sixth Form production, MedSoc, VetSoc, Interact and Amnesty International.
+Many of the clubs and activities are organised by the students themselves including, Young Enterprise, MedSoc, VetSoc, and Amnesty International.
 These activities are complimented by a variety of musical clubs and sports teams.
 Many lower sixth students become Prefects, helping to mentor and organise activities with tutor groups from the rest of the school.